I3IT/Detect.Remote.ShadowSnapshot.Dump/README.md

 ﻿# Detect.Remote.ShadowSnapshot.Dump

-This projects detects remote local credentials dumps using the "Shadow Snapshot method".
+This project detects remote local credentials dumps using the "Shadow Snapshot method".
 This was implemented in Impacket in the following PR: [[SECRETSDUMP] New Dump Method - Shadow Snapshot Method via WMI](https://github.com/fortra/impacket/pull/1719).

 This project leverages Event Tracing for Windows (ETW) to monitor this behaviour.